uoy-linguistics/dating-beowulf-2015/README.md

 2. We restrict our searches to clauses which contain both a verb and a subject via `first-cut.q`.
-3. We remove clauses with an empty (elided) verb, or those with two non-finite verbs directly dominated by the root of the clause.
+3. We remove clauses with an empty (elided) verb, or those with two non-finite verbs immediately dominated by the root of the clause.
    `first-cut1.q` accomplishes this.
 We use CorpusSearch’s complement feature to write a query which matches undesirable clause types, and then continue the analysis with all the tokens which do not match this query.

-## Coding queries
+### Coding queries

 The next portion of the analysis uses CorpusSearch coding queries to analyze the data in the corpus.
 A coding query is an ordered list of